Yomguithereal/csvconf2025/SLIDES.md

 You can **read** it yourself, to some degree.

+If I hand out some CSV to you, you should be able to understand what's going on very easily in this piece of text.

-You will probably still be able to do so it in 50 years.
+And you will probably still be able to do so it in 50 years.

 <!-- end_slide -->